-A rich, comforting porridge-like desert full of a variety of beans and pulses with tones of Mahlep, cinnamon and cloves and a zesty kick brought together in an optional saffron infused milk.
-The traditional desert does require a little preparation in advance and some tender care during the making but is well worth the effort.
+A rich, comforting porridge-like desert full of a variety of beans and pulses with tones of Mahlep, cinnamon and cloves and a zesty kick brought together in (an optional) saffron-infused milk.
+The traditional dessert does require a little preparation in advance and some tender care during the making but is well worth the effort.
 Often made in bulk and shared and exchanged with neighbours and friends.

-I favour subtle background tastes of spices & citrus peel and I like to add saffron infused milk in the last 10 minutes of cooking an idea I picked up from both Zerde. – A beautiful yellow milky rice pudding and the Tekke Aşure.
-This imparts some flavour but also keeps the pudding looking a little fresher.
-I learnt early on that if you throw in the darker dried fruits and nuts the dish becomes a not very appealing colour.
-(For this purpose I also save the figs and walnuts for the dressing) Read More Here
+I favour subtle background tastes of spices & citrus peel, and I like to add saffron-infused milk in the last 10 minutes of cooking; an idea I picked up from both Zerde – A beautiful yellow milky rice pudding and from a variation of the dish called Tekke Aşure.
+(Dervish Lodge Pudding).

-- ½ glass split dried fava beans (Kuru Bakla)
+- ½ cup split dried fava beans (Kuru Bakla)

 - Peel of 1 lemon or orange (Remove the white pith with a sharp knife) or zest if easier.

-- ½ of hazelnuts (I like to toast them whole the half)
+- ½ cup of hazelnuts (I like to toast them whole then half)

 - For garnish:

 - ½ - ¾ cups chopped or sliced figs